*Updated 7/12/2024

 One of the most frustrating parts about working with organic SEO is that it’s difficult for businesses to compete with large corporations that traditionally dominate search.
-Amazon is the best example. eCommerce sites of all sizes often struggle to outrank Amazon, which largely comes down to their extraordinarily high domain authority.
+Amazon is the best example. eCommerce sites of all sizes often struggle to outrank Amazon.
+This largely comes down to its extraordinarily high domain authority.

-Sites have tried to outrank Amazon only to get frustrated and settle for search results below the enormous online marketplace.
+Sites have tried to outrank Amazon only to get frustrated and settle for search results listed below the enormous online marketplace.
 This doesn’t need to be the case.
 The right tools can help much smaller sites beat Amazon in organic search.
-In fact, there are 6 strategies that can make a world of difference.
+In fact, nine strategies on how to beat Amazon can make a world of difference.

 1. Leverage Backlinking